anagha-google/cloud-composer-setup-foundations/01-modules/02a-secure-cc2-iteration1-foundations.md

 ```

 ### 13.5.
-IAM permissions in the host project for the service project's User Managed Service Account
+Grant IAM permissions in the host project for the service project's User Managed Service Account

 In cloud shell scoped to the shared VPC/host project, run the below.<br>
 ```